The University of Worcester is a close-knit and high-achieving community where students are supported to succeed at every level.

 The University is a truly inclusive place where every person counts as an individual.
 From designing imaginative facilities to providing practical support and tailored learning, we strive to help people of all backgrounds and abilities to achieve their own rich potential.
 We work hard to break down barriers and provide opportunities for all.

-We were ranked Number One in the UK for Quality Education and Gender Equality in the 2019 Times Higher Education University Impact Rankings.
+We've been ranked in the top three in the UK for Quality Education in the 2019 and 2020 Times Higher Education University Impact Rankings.

 We believe in educating and supporting the whole person to succeed in their own personal endeavours but to also use the skills they develop to build a better world.